xNexusACS/SCP-559/README.md

 - Download EXILED 8.9.6 (Prior to EXILED 9.0).
 - Install MapEditorReborn.
 - Download and install the plugin with the default schematic provided in the Release or create your own.
+- Place the schematic in the MapEditorReborn schematics folder.

 ## Configuration
 To load correctly the plugin needs the SpawnPoints config to be setted up to specific RoomTypes and local positions inside rooms.